lessan/bahai-date/README.md

 Calculations
 ------------
 The source of the algorithms used to determine the vernal equinox and lunar phases is the book [*Astronomical Algorithms*](http://www.willbell.com/math/mc1.htm) by Jean Meeus, which has become an authority on this subject in computer science circles (for example, [NASA uses it](http://eclipse.gsfc.nasa.gov/phase/phasecat.html)).
 Some of the algorithms in the book have been implemented in the following ruby gem, which we use here: https://rubygems.org/gems/astro-algo

-The following ruby gem is widely used to determine the time for sunset at a given location, and we use it here: https://rubygems.org/gems/RubySunrise
+Also, the ruby gem *sunrise* is widely used to determine the time for sunrise/sunset at a given location, and we use it here: https://rubygems.org/gems/RubySunrise